cooljoseph1/pytree2safetensor/README.md

 Alias of `safetensors.flax.load_file`

 #### ```load_pytree(path: str) -> PyTree```
-Loads a file and uses `dict2pytree` to convert the safetensor dict to a pytree.
+Loads a file and uses `dict2pytree` to convert the safetensors dict to a pytree.

 #### ```set_weights(module: PyTree, dictionary: dict) -> PyTree```
-Given a pytree module and a safetensor dict, load the weights in the safetensor dict into the module using string2keypath to determine their paths.
+Given a pytree module and a safetensors dict, load the weights in the safetensors dict into the module using string2keypath to determine their paths.
 Returns a new pytree.

 #### ```load_into_pytree(module: PyTree, path: str) -> PyTree```
 Equivalent to `set_weights(module, load_file(path))`.